gsaanchi/gsaanchi/README.md

 You know how everyone says "buy the rumor, sell the news"?
 I wanted to test if that's actually true.
 So I built a system that analyzes financial news sentiment and correlates it with next-day stock movements.

 Turns out, market sentiment is pretty predictive when you process it right.
-I used FinBERT and VADER to extract sentiment scores and built regression models that significantly outperformed baseline predictions.
+I used FinBERT and VADER to extract sentiment scores.
 The best part?
 Seeing the model correctly predict market reactions to major news events.

 **Built with:** Python, FinBERT, VADER, Scikit-learn, Pandas, Financial APIs